New experiences, new activities and new destinations — the West Coast is looking exceptionally bright.

-The Māwhera Greymouth centre is both flagship and gateway to the Pounamu Pathway.
 When fully completed, it will feature four complementary visitor centres weaving together legends and tales of early Māori, the search for pounamu, the evolution of the identity and spirit of Te Tai o Poutini.

-The second visitor centre is now also open in Kawatiri Westport in the former Coaltown Museum.
-The masterful reimagining of this museum highlights stories related to the region’s natural abundance: flora and fauna, pounamu, gold and coal.
+The second visitor centre in Kawatiri Westport has an important collection of Māori artefacts dating back to the earliest West Coast Māori settlement and stories related to the region’s natural abundance: flora and fauna, pounamu, gold and coal.
 Two more exhibitions are scheduled for development in Franz Josef and Hokitika.

 Much anticipated the Pike29 Memorial Track is a fantastic new dual mountain biking and walking trail, which opened in February 2024.